LieOnLion/LieOnLion/README.md

 ### Hi there 👋

-#I am LieOnLion
-#I am a Mod developer for Minecraft
+I am LieOnLion.
+I am a Minecraft Mod developer

 <!--
 **LieOnLion/LieOnLion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.